-1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

-2. Have a signed ODP Provider Agreement on file with ODP which requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements.
-Providers are required to develop and implement written privacy policies and procedures that are consistent with the Privacy Rule.
-ODP reviews these policies and procedures when complaints are received regarding privacy or as part of licensing or QA&I when warranted.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have documentation that all vehicles used in the provision of Community Participation Support have automobile insurance.

-7. Have documentation that all vehicles used in the provision of Community Participation Support have current State motor vehicle registration and inspection.

-9. Have been trained to meet the needs of the participant such as with communication, mobility and behavioral needs.

-11. Have at least a 4 year degree when providing enhanced levels of Community Participation Support and the participant's assessed needs require the degree.

-12. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
-If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-- •Facts surrounding the conviction;

-- •Time elapsed since the conviction;

-- •The evidence of the individual's rehabilitation; and

-- •The nature and requirements of the job.

-Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.

-13. Have a valid driver's license if the operation of a vehicle is necessary to provide Community Participation Support.

-14. Comply with Department standards related to provider qualifications.

-ODP or its Designee

-Frequency of Verification:
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have documentation that all vehicles used in the provision of Community Participation Support have automobile insurance. - 7.
+Have documentation that all vehicles used in the provision of Community Participation Support have current State motor vehicle registration and inspection. - 8.
+Have Workers' Compensation Insurance in accordance with state law. - 9.
+Have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 10.
+Be at least 18 years of age. - 11.
+Have at least a 4 year degree when providing enhanced levels of Community Participation Support and the participant's assessed needs require the degree. - 12.
+Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
+Code Chapter 15. - 13.
+Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+C.S.
+Chapter 63. - 14.
+Have a valid driver's license if the operation of a vehicle is necessary to provide Community Participation Support. - 15.
+Comply with Department standards related to provider qualifications.

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-pendix C: Participant Services

-zh C-1/C-3: Service Specification

-he I Serv e laws, regulations and policies referenced in the specific Medicaid agency or the operating agency (if applicable). vice Type: tutory Service ation are readily available to CMS upon request through
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-rice:
+Serv vice Type:

+Sta tutory Service

+Serv vice:

-Εdι ucation
+Edu ucation

 Alte rnate Service Title (if any):

 Edu acation Support Services

-ICI BS Taxonomy:
+HCl BS Taxonomy:

 Category 1: Sub-Category 1:

-Category 1: 04 Day Services Sub-Category 1: 04030 education services

 04 Day Services 04030 education services

-04 Day Services 04030 education services

-04 Day Services Category 2: Category 3: 04030 education services Sub-Category 2:

-Serv 04 Day Services Category 2: 04030 education services Sub-Category 2:
+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+a

+Serv vice Definition (Scope):

+Category 4: Sub-Category 4: